The Washington State Patrol is committed to responding to all requests for public records in a timely manner.

 - Download and fill out the “Request for Public Records Form” – PDF | Word

 - Send your completed “Request for Public Records” form by mail, e-mail, or in person

 - Once the records have been collected, they will be sent to you.
 Any records that are exempt from disclosure will be withheld and identified according to Revised Code of Washington, RCW 42.56.
-(Please note, The WSP charges 15 cents a page for documents and the actual costs for duplicating audiotapes, videotapes, photographs, and computer diskettes, according to RCW 42.56.070 (7) and (8) and RCW 42.56.120.
-You may be pre-billed for the records.)
+(Please note, the WSP may charge minimal fees for records, in accordance with the provisions of RCW 42.56.120.
+You will be pre-billed for the records.)

 Send your form to the Washington State Patrol district office responsible for handling your specific request.